What if I want to join Forest Hill Church?

 It doesn’t mean you’re here for life -but it’s a chance to set down your bags for a while and spend time along the journey with fellow travelers and seekers.
 (Members also have a vote at congregational meetings and may be ordained as Elders or Deacons.)

 Exploring Membership groups are held at least twice a year, usually in the early Fall and late Spring.
 (Childcare is available.)
-The next 2016 Exploring Membership meetings will be October 9 and 23.
+The next Exploring Membership group will meet after worship on June 11 and 18.

 Attending doesn’t obligate you to join, so if you just want to find out what Forest Hill is all about and why we’re Presbyterian, this is a good way to do it.